-Modern Wood Heating is a widely recognized, energy efficient way to heat homes and businesses that relies solely on biomass fuels.
+Modern Wood Heating is a widely recognized, energy efficient way to heat homes and businesses.
 Biomass refers to any solid biological material that can be used as fuel, such as grass or corn, and includes the chopped wood that many Vermonters already use to heat their homes.
-While antique wood stoves burn inefficiently, and emit an abundance of soot and smoke, modern biomass systems have very low particulate matter (tiny particles that can cause breathing problems) emissions, offer proven reliability, and when fed with responsibly harvested waste forestry and mill waste products, contribute minimal additional CO2 to the atmosphere.
+While antique wood stoves burn inefficiently and emit an abundance of soot and smoke, advanced wood heating systems have very low particulate matter (tiny particles that can cause breathing problems) emissions, offer proven reliability, and when fed with responsibly harvested waste forestry and mill waste products, contribute minimal additional CO2 to the atmosphere.
 Using ultra-clean boilers, community-scale biomass projects offer a cost competitive alternative to fossil fuel electricity and heat generation — efficiencies in “Combined Heat and Power” systems can reach up to 80%.
 See all Bioenergy Members

 New Developments in Modern Wood Heating

 To see the incentives currently available for wood heating, click here.